About Your Stem Cell Transplant: Information for Pediatric Patients

 Protective isolation precautions

 When you’re admitted to the hospital, you’ll be placed on protective isolation precautions to protect you from germs.
-This means that anyone in the room, other than you, is required to was their hands and wear a mask and gloves.
+This means that anyone in the room, other than you, must wash their hands and wear a mask and gloves.
 It also means you can’t leave the room unless it’s to go to a test or procedure.
 You’re welcome to decorate your room, but you can’t have fresh flowers or plants while you’re in the hospital.
 They’re a source of bacteria and fungus.

 If you get an infection such as C. difficile, you’ll be placed on special contact isolation precautions.
 If you get a respiratory infection, you will be placed on droplet isolation precautions.